pallav-125/kb-album-listing/README.md

 ## Instructions

-Clone the repo or navigate to the folder 'kb-album-listing
+Clone the repo or navigate to the folder 'kb-album-listing'

 Do the following operations: